Kleinflammenwerfer

-The first series of German man-portable flamethrower was called the Kleinflammenwerfer ('small flamethrower') or "Kleif".
+The Kleinflammenwerfer (German: "small flame thrower") or Kleif was the first series of German flamethrower, created by and developed by Richard Fiedler, alongside the Grossflammenwerfer or "Grof", which was a larger static flamethrower.
+The Kleif was primarily used for close-quarters combat and trench warfare.
+It was particularly effective in clearing enemy trenches and fortified positions, as the intense flames could quickly neutralize or demoralize enemy soldiers.

+Configuration and use

 Fuel oil was stored in a large vertical, cylindrical backpack container.
 High-pressure propellant was typically stored in another, smaller container within the fuel tank or attached externally depending on model.
 Most iterations of the Kleif used a long hose which was covered in linen and corrugated by steel wire to prevent kinks and punctures.
 The hose connected to the fuel tank and fed into a lance tube with an igniting device at the nozzle.
 With the turn of a valve at the tank, the propellant forced the fuel through the hose and towards the lance.
 When the lance operator was ready, a second "firing" valve was opened, sending the fuel oil to the igniting device at the nozzle and propelling the burning fuel oil outward.
-The flamethrower was operated by two soldiers, one carrying the fuel and propellant tanks, another wielding the lance.

 Contrary to popular culture, the Kleif was too unwieldy to be used effectively by a single operator.
+The weapon was typically used by a squad of four soldiers, with two operators controlling the flamethrower—one to carry the fuel and propellant tanks, and the other wielding the lance— as well as one officer and a grenadier.
+The last and most improved iterations of the Kleinflammenwerfer had a range of around 30–35 meters.
 The Wechselapparat, a smaller and more refined replacement for the Kleif, was introduced in May 1917.

-The Kleinflammenwerfer was created by and developed by Richard Fiedler, alongside the Grossflammenwerfer or "Grof", which was a larger static flamethrower.

-Configuration

-The weapon was typically used by a squad of four soldiers, with two operators controlling the flamethrower, one officer, and a grenadier.
-The last and most improved iterations of the Kleinflammenwerfer had a range of around 30–35 meters.
-It was an effective weapon for clearing out enemy fortifications, as it could quickly and easily destroy wooden structures, as well as causing serious damage to enemy soldiers.

-Drawbacks

 The Kleinflammenwerfer had its limitations and risks.
 Its range was relatively short compared to other infantry weapons, making the operator vulnerable to enemy fire.
-The initial models had the chance of malfunctions which could cause a horrific explosion.
-Chances of explosion were greatly enhanced by poor maintenance (leaking couplings and hoses) and the operation of damaged apparatuses nearby other active flamethrowers.
+The initial models were vulnerable to malfunctions which could cause an explosion.
+Chances of such a malfunction were greatly enhanced by poor maintenance (leaking couplings and hoses) and the operation of damaged apparatuses nearby other active flamethrowers.
 Such damage could involve bullet and shrapnel punctures leading to leakage of the fuel oil tank.
 Another risk mentioned by the Germans were lance operators being killed while firing the weapon, possibly causing the flamethrower to spin around to accidentally douse friendly forces.

 Despite its effectiveness, the Kleif was a controversial weapon due to its indiscriminate nature and the horrific injuries it could cause.
 The weapon was rumored to have been used in civilian towns at the start of the war to burn villages, possibly associated along with propaganda suggesting war crimes.
 Additionally, the psychological impact of the flamethrower was significant, as the sight of flames shooting towards them could cause panic and demoralization among enemy troops.
 Along with it, many troops initially criticized the weapon for its frequent malfunctions due to the conditions within the trenches.
 Later training and improvements would help negate these problems.